bazelbuild/bazel/site/versions/master/docs/install-ubuntu.md

 curl https://bazel.build/bazel-release.pub.gpg | sudo apt-key add -
 ```

-If you want to use the JDK 7, please replace `jdk1.8` with `jdk1.7` and if you
+If you want to install the testing version of Bazel, replace `stable` with
-want to install the testing version of Bazel, replace `stable` with `testing`.
+`testing`.

 ### 2. Install and update Bazel